ampaho/givennames/README.md

 ##Applications
-Tell us what you used this dataset for.
+Tell us how this dataset was helpful to you by emailing us at houdan [at] jolome.com.

 * This dataset was primarily created for gender detection after NER